Explained: What is the apprenticeship levy and why is it controversial?

 What is the apprenticeship levy?

-It is a charge that businesses with annual payrolls over £3 million must pay, calculated at 0.5 per cent of their wage bill.
+It is a charge that businesses with annual payrolls over £3m must pay, calculated at 0.5 per cent of their wage bill.
 It affects 2-3 per cent of employers.

 How does it work?